duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 Let's open up `HackerNewz.pm`.

-Navigate using the Codio file tree on the left, and double click on the file, in the `lib/DDG/Spice/` directory.
+Navigate using the Codio file tree on the left, and click on the file in the `lib/DDG/Spice/` directory.
 It'll be full of comments and sample code we can change as we please.

 ### Settings